If you’ve ever found yourself reeling from the aftereffects of a Google algorithm update, you’re certainly not alone.

-A Google Update is a term that describes a change to Google’s search algorithm that can impact how results are calculated and ranked.
+A Google algorithm update is a term that describes a change to Google’s search algorithm that can impact how results are calculated and ranked.

 Google is constantly updating its search algorithm in one way or another.
 Usually, these are small tweaks in the way it evaluates and pairs website content to user search queries.

 Sometimes, Google releases updates to target specific issues.
 These infamous updates have wreaked havoc on search pages, often resulting in serious (and sometimes, unfixable) losses in rankings and traffic.

 You’ve probably heard of the big guys.
 Panda, released back in 2011, sought to improve the quality of the content found in the SERPs.

 Before that, Google’s Penguin update targeted black hat link building.
 These major updates are now part of Google’s core algorithm, as they’ve become integral parts of the search engine.

 These are your broad core algorithm updates.
 Though Google insists they don’t target any behavior specifically – rather, it’s an update to the algorithm itself – these updates can still have a massive impact on search performance.

 Broad core updates can be particularly frustrating for marketers, as they typically come with little explanation.
 Generally speaking, Google has simply changed its mind about what it finds most relevant or user-friendly.

 Google Update Recovery: Do Some Websites Lose Rankings?

-You can expect some ups and downs following an algorithm update.
+You can expect some ups and downs following a Google core update.
 Some sites see improved rankings, while others lose ground to competitors they once outranked.

 In other cases, a website might completely lose their rankings following an update.
 This is more serious than losing ranking positions and demands a closer look at the SERPs, your content, and technical SEO.